ejrh/snmp/README.md

 The configuration file is a plain text file, with fields separated by white space.
 Each line is of the form:

-    hostname   oid    frequency
+    hostname[:port]    oid    frequency

-Hostname is a host name or address.
+Hostname is a host name or address; port is optional and defaults to 161.
 OID is an OID in numeric form.
 Frequency is a positive value and represents the delay in seconds between successive requests for that OID from that host.

 Text after the # character is treated as a comment, and blank lines are ignored.